 Managing grape and wine quality using plant growth-promoting microbes in soil biofertilisers (UoM)

-This project aims to benefit viticulture by delivering a new class of plant growth-promoting microbes (PGPM) as biofertilizers designed to address the challenges of climate change while maintaining grape quality.
+This project aims to benefit viticulture by delivering a new class of plant growth-promoting microbes (PGPM) as biofertilisers designed to address the challenges of climate change while maintaining grape quality.
 It is intended to generate new knowledge and valuable intellectual property using PGPM to alter vineyard soil microbial community to manage abiotic and biotic stresses and to enhance quality important metabolites in grapes.
-This project will contribute to the newly established large ARC Research Hub for Smart Fertilisers (https://smartfertiliserhub.org.au/), theme 3 developing biofertilizer, led by Prof Chen.
+This project will contribute to the newly established large ARC Research Hub for Smart Fertilisers (https://smartfertiliserhub.org.au/), theme 3 developing biofertiliser, led by Prof Chen.
 The outcome will help industry to increase climate resilience for Australia’s viticulture and wine industries and increase our research profile and build stronger collaboration with Shanghai Jiaotong University (SJTU).

 This project will be mainly conducted in Australia and in collaboration with SJTU, successful candidate will have a chance to visit SJTU University for up to 12 months in the course of PhD.